 Other Options for Down Payments.
 Another possible way to get help with a down payment is through family members.
 This will require documentation that verifies that the amount was made as a gift and is not a loan.
 The donor will also have to confirm in writing that they're financially capable of making this donation.
 Otherwise, lenders would need to take into consideration the terms of repayment and include the information in the borrower's debt-to-income ratio calculation.

 The most basic way you can pay for a down payment on a home is to save.
 Putting together a savings fund to cover down payment, purchase fees, and unexpected expenses requires a dedicated savings strategy.
 You might consider paying off other debts to improve your debt-to-income ratio and then saving the amount you paid monthly for that debt towards a down payment.
 It also helps to start improving your credit score as early as possible.

+Here's a calculator that will help you determine whether it is better to put a smaller or larger down payment on a home given other loan terms.
 If you want to look at other down payment options or need some ideas on saving money for a down payment, NASB can provide you with guidance.
 Our experts can be reached at 855-465-0753.
 And you can also download our NASB eBook, So You’re Thinking of Buying Your First Home?